Semotilus atromaculatus: Behavior

-As the creek chub grows and develops, traveling outside its radius, it engages in aggressive behavior with other members of the species.
+As the creek chub develops, traveling outside its radius, it engages in aggressive behavior with other members of the species.
 The creek chub engages in ritualized aggression when others of the species invade its territory.
 Engaging in parallel swim, the fish widens its fins and mouth and swims at a caudal beat.
 Intimidating opponent fish throughout these rituals, the forward fish stops and directs blows to the head of the other fish.
 This ensures territory dominance, forcing intruders out of its area.

 In central Ohio, creek chubs tend to dominate small creeks, where predators such as smallmouth, largemouth, and spotted bass are unable to thrive.
 They will be present in larger creeks and rivers, but they will no longer be a dominant species, and their population numbers will suffer from predation.
 Creek chubs can be caught on small hooks with small sections of nightcrawlers.
 They feed in schools during daylight, and aggressively compete for the bait at first.
 After several of their comrades are pulled from the water, creek chubs become wary, and they will no longer aggressively take the bait.
 At this point, they may nibble at the bait, or look at the bait and avoid striking at it.
 Creek chubs can be effectively caught in minnow traps with dry dog food.
 More information is needed about effective daytime angling hours.
 Creek chubs are a hardy minnow that can easily be caught in small creeks, stored in aquariums, and used as bait to catch larger fish such as bass and catfish.
 Since creek chubs do not have sharp spines that make up their dorsal fins, like a bluegill or largemouth bass does, they may be a preferred food source for fish that prey on smaller fish.